 New York City, NY

-Museum of Modern Art
+Whitney Museum of American Art

 New York City, NY